The best monitors for photo editing in 2023

 • Pricey

 BenQ is one of the top choices for photo and video editors for a reason.
 This IPS monitor for photo editing offers truly impressive color accuracy right out of the box.
 It covers 99 percent of Adobe RGB, 100 percent of sRGB, and 95 percent of DCI-P3.
-It also features a 16-bit lookup (LUT) for better color blending and 10-bit support for 1.07 billion colors.
-If you want to keep colors accurate over time, it supports hardware calibration without changing graphics card settings.
+It also features a 16-bit lookup table (LUT) for better color blending and 10-bit support for 1.07 billion colors.
+If you want to keep colors accurate over time, it supports hardware calibration without changing graphics settings.

 Beyond colors, the monitor utilizes an effective anti-glare panel coating for better viewing.
 It also includes a detachable shading hood for even more precise color accuracy when you need it.
-There are plenty of ports for connectivity, including two HDMI inputs, a DisplayPort 1.4 input, and a USB Type-C that supports device charging up to 60W.
+There are plenty of ports for connectivity, including HDMI inputs, a DisplayPort 1.4 input, and a USB Type-C that supports device charging up to 60W.
 The included stand offers a good amount of adjustability, but it’s also 100 x 100mm VESA compatible if you want an ergonomic monitor arm.

 The Paper Color Sync will be a significant help for those who print their photos frequently.
 It simulates printing results when you provide the color gamut, printer model, and paper type.
 As a result, you’ll spend less time re-printing and waste less ink and paper since you’ll know what it will look like beforehand.
 It’s truly the ideal choice for serious photographers.